Unity-Technologies/drone-pose-estimation-navigation/Documentation/1_create_unity_project_with_unity_packages.md

-# Object Pose Estimation Tutorial: Part 1
+# Drone Pose Estimation And Navigation Tutorial: Part 1

 In this first part of the tutorial, we will start by downloading and installing the Unity Editor.
 We will install our project's dependencie(s): the Perception package.
 We will then use a set of provided prefabs to easily prepare a simulated environment containing a drone, 4 walls, and a target.